 Our film scanning is done at a high-end access level, to drive access by curators and researchers and enable decisions to be made for future photochemical preservation.

-In all of our digitization work, we maintain technical metadata on each piece of equipment in the signal path, as well as devices used to monitor the transfer, in order to describe the environment of creation.
-Additionally, as our digitization work is performed and monitored in real time, we have the opportunity to review the material and frequently take notes on the content of tapes and films, which we pass along to the Archival Collections Management unit to aid in their description efforts.
-Because of the different digitization processes, there are some differences in our collection of technical metadata for different formats, which are described below:
+In our digitization work, technical metadata is maintained on each piece of equipment in the signal path, as well as devices used to monitor the transfer.
+As the digitization work is performed and monitored in real-time, we review the content and frequently take notes, which we pass along to the Archival Collections Management unit to support description.
+Different technical metadata points are maintained for different formats and described below:

 At present, we maintain “Environment of Creation” (EOC) documentation for all video files in the form of a spreadsheet specifying each piece of hardware and software used in the process.
 This was a homegrown solution that our unit developed to keep this critical information in a form standardized across all of our digitization work, but we are in conversation with other institutions on a more standard way of documenting “process history” metadata.